-- 2.2.1 The general roles and responsibilities of the Connection Applicant, Host NSP and the ISO are outlined in the Host NSP's User Access Guide, the Rules, HTR and this Procedure. - 2.2.2 The Host NSP performs a central role, liaising with both the Connection Applicant and the ISO.
-The Host NSP is responsible for the connection standards and the ISO is responsible for supervising these standards. - 2.2.3 In carrying out its activities under Subchapter 9.2 and 9.3 of the Rules the ISO must: - (a) act independently; - (b) in accordance with the Pilbara electricity objective; and - (c) with a view to maintain and improving system security. - 2.2.4 The ISO's approach under this Procedure is to undertake its activities in an efficient and transparent manner with the aim of facilitating access and connection.
-The ISO's role therefore is to provide guidance, advice and undertake due diligence checks of the studies and assessments undertaken by the Host NSP and Connection Applicant throughout the access and connection process. - 2.2.5 This Procedure does not cover all aspects of the access process and should be read in conjunction with the documentation published by the relevant Host NSP. - 2.2.6 The ISO and the Host NSP may enter into an agreement detailing the roles, responsibilities, communication, time and costs to perform each stage of the connection process.
+- 2.2.1 The general roles and responsibilities of the Connection Applicant, Host NSP and the ISO are outlined in the PNAC, the Host NSP's User Access Guide, the Rules, HTR and this Procedure. - 2.2.2 The Host NSP performs a central role, liaising with both the Connection Applicant and the ISO.
+The Host NSP is responsible for the connection standards and the ISO is responsible for supervising these standards. - 2.2.3 In carrying out its activities under Subchapter 9.2 {Access and Connection} and 9.3 {Compliance at Connection Point} of the Rules the ISO must: - (a) act independently; - (b) in accordance with the Pilbara Electricity Objective; and - (c) with a view to maintain and improving system security. - 2.2.4 The ISO's approach under this Procedure is to undertake its activities in an efficient and transparent manner with the aim of facilitating access and connection.
+The ISO's role therefore is to provide guidance, advice and undertake due diligence checks of the studies and assessments undertaken by the Host NSP and Connection Applicant throughout the access and connection process. - 2.2.5 This Procedure does not cover all aspects of the access process and should be read in conjunction with the documentation published by the relevant Host NSP.

+2.2.6 The ISO and the Host NSP may enter into an agreement detailing the roles, responsibilities, communication, time and costs to perform each stage of the connection process.

-2.3 Confidential information
+2.3 Confidential Information

-See Rules [120(2); Subchapter 11.2]
+See Rules [120(2); Subchapter 11.2, PNAC Chapter 8]

-- 2.3.1 At each stage of the access and connection process information is exchanged between the Connection Applicant, the NSP and the ISO.
-Some of this information will likely be Confidential Information, including power system models and supporting information ("modelling information"). - 2.3.2 Rules Participants must comply with obligations to provide modelling information to the ISO whether or not the information is confidential, see Rule 120(2) of the Rules. - 2.3.3 The confidentiality regime in Subchapter 11.2 of the Rules governs the process for preserving confidentiality, including the process for disclosure.
-The Modelling Procedure outlines the minimum requirements for the full model and the reduced model.
+- 2.3.1 At each stage of the access and connection process information is exchanged between the Connection Applicant, the Host NSP and the ISO.
+Some of this information will likely be Confidential Information, including power system models and supporting information ("modelling information"). - 2.3.2 Rules Participants must comply with obligations to provide modelling information to the ISO whether or not the information is confidential, see Rule 120(2) of the Rules. - 2.3.3 The confidentiality regime in Subchapter 11.2 {Confidential Information} of the Rules governs the process for preserving confidentiality, including the process for disclosure.
+The Interim Power System Modelling Procedure outlines the minimum requirements for the NWIS power system model.

-{Note - The ISO has published a "Guide to Confidentiality - Access and Connection" on the ISO's website.}
+{Note: The ISO has published a "Guide to Confidentiality - Access and Connection" on the ISO's website.}